spartaspice/shadow-md/README.md

 - https://session-generator--by-shadow-583ae988587e.herokuapp.com/pair

--   *IN ORDER TO USE PAIR CODE AND SESSION ID'S YOU HAVE TO USE*
+-   *IN ORDER TO USE PAIR CODE AND SESSION ID'S YOU HAVE TO FORK AND ⭐STAR*
 - *OTHER-WISE THE PAIR CODE WILL NOT WORK AND NOR SESSIOND ID'S*